 Hands-on with the Editor at TestGutenberg.com

 We encourage all VIP clients across WordPress roles to get hands-on experience testing the new editor as soon as possible.
-You can use our new site, Testgutenberg.com, to try out and work with the latest version of Gutenberg in a safe front-end experience.
-There are helpful reference links in the left sidebar of that site, and a survey link to share your experiences with the team.
+You can use our site, Testgutenberg.com, to try out and work with the latest version of Gutenberg in a safe front-end experience.
+There are helpful reference links in the left sidebar of that site as well as additional resources.

 Load Gutenberg Selectively on Go

 On your VIP Go sites, you can now load Gutenberg everywhere, or selectively by post ID (load only for specific posts) and post type (load only for specific post types).
 Find complete instructions in this helpful page.

 We recommend that you load it up in a VIP Go development environment first.
 If you don’t have a development environment on which to test, now’s a great time to get one set up.
 Just open up a ticket with our Support team and we can get a development site set up for you.
 Unless otherwise requested, we’ll sync the content from your live site so you can get a true sense of how Gutenberg will work for you.
 If you already have a development environment and would prefer not to disturb that, we can create an additional Gutenberg testing environment instead.
 Not to worry, in either case content changes here will not affect the content on your live site.